 Conduit is an episode with immense potential.
 Episodes that focus on the emotions that drive our main characters generally wet my whistle and here was a golden opportunity to explore Mulder’s traumatic past and wet that whistle!
 So how did I like this episode?
 Does Conduit build on this potential in such a way to provide emotional resonance?
-Would Chris Carter resist his primal urge to needlessly complicate a straightforward episode?
+Would the writers resist the urge to needlessly complicate a straightforward episode?

 Read on to find out.
-Spoiler alert, Carter never goes for the simple story…
+Spoiler alert, the answer to that last question is a resounding NO.

 (Also, please let me know what you like or don’t like about this review!
 I just recently started writing reviews with a more statistical/graphical slant and these are still a bit rough-around-the-edges.
 I’d love to hear some feedback of what I can do better!)

 Conduit Rating – 57.10/100

 The graphs above and below shows how my enjoyment of Conduit varies throughout the episode.
 Things start well (Quality Score of 75 through the first twelve minutes) with Ruby’s abduction.
 From there, we keep rolling along as Mulder and Scully become involved in the case.
 Twelve minutes in, we are primed to have this nice, focused examination on Mulder’s grief over Samantha’s disappearance and how it affects their investigation into Ruby’s abduction.